airpair/moving-from-sql-to-rethinkdb/post.md

 ORDER BY max_strength DESC;
 ```

 With ReQL grouping is something that is less fraught with peril.
-In order to group characters in our database by species we can acheive this very simply by applying a group by species.
+In order to group characters in our database by species we can achieve this very simply by applying a group by species.

 ```javascript,linenums=true
 // RethinkDB